Chobani’s founder is launching a business mentorship program for LGBTQ refugees

 Same-sex relationships are still criminalized in 69 countries—and punishable by death in nine.
 Faced with this persecution, many LGBTQ people have to leave their home nations without their families, and seek asylum elsewhere.
 Because they often arrive alone, uprooted, and sometimes suffering trauma, they can encounter unique barriers and discrimination as they try to build a new life far from home.

-A nonprofit organization, the Tent Foundation, is launching a new program to help those refugees better integrate, using professional mentorships.
+A nonprofit organization, Tent Partnership for Refugees, is launching a new program to help those refugees better integrate, using professional mentorships.
 Approximately 1,250 LGBTQ refugees will be matched with mentors from some of the world’s biggest companies in the U.S., Canada, and Mexico, to help them boost their professional profiles, find quality jobs, and flourish in their new home.
 Gaining employment, says Hamdi Ulukaya, Tent’s founder, and also the founder and CEO of yogurt company, Chobani, is such a vital part of settling into a new country.
 “The minute a refugee has a job, that’s the minute they stop being refugee,” says Hamdi.

-Tent, which announced the program today at a virtual event, works with the business community to improve the lives of refugees forcibly removed from their homes.
+Tent, which announced the program in partnership with the Human Rights Campaign today at a virtual event, works with the business community to improve the lives of refugees forcibly removed from their homes.
 In 2016, as Trump ramped up his anti-immigrant rhetoric on the way toward winning the presidency, it became clear to many that the private sector had a growing role to play in alleviating the expanding refugee crisis.
 In June of that year, President Obama made an explicit call to action for the private sector to develop new tangible commitments to refugees—and Ulukaya responded to that call.
 Now, Tent works with 130 well-known companies in countries around the world to encourage them to hire refugee employees, support refugee entrepreneurs, and integrate refugee businesses into their supply chains.

 But this is the first time Tent is implementing a mentorship program, and the LGBTQ community seemed to be an ideal fit for the style of project.
 Ulukaya, who immigrated to the U.S. from Turkey, says the immigrant journey is “unknown” and “frightening,” and he wishes he’d had a mentor figure.
 “Having that access to someone just for sharing the experience, sharing the knowledge, showing the way, and being a buddy,” he says, “is extremely, extremely meaningful.”
 That’s even truer, he says, for the most vulnerable communities, such as LGBTQ refugees.